younsl/idled/docs/project-structure.md

 - Shows real-time progress for S3 operations
 - Especially valuable for large buckets or many buckets
 - Helps users understand the state of long-running operations

+## Lambda Implementation Details

+The Lambda idle function detection is implemented with the following components:

+### 1. Data Model (`internal/models/lambda.go`)

+- Defines the `LambdaFunctionInfo` struct that holds information about a Lambda function
+- Includes fields for function configuration, invocation metrics, and idle detection

+### 2. AWS Client (`pkg/aws/lambda.go`)

+- Implements Lambda and CloudWatch API operations using AWS SDK v2
+- Provides methods to:
+  - List all Lambda functions in a region
+  - Analyze function usage metrics (invocations, errors, duration)
+  - Determine the last invocation time from CloudWatch metrics
+  - Calculate estimated monthly costs based on memory, duration, and invocation count
+  - Determine if a function is idle based on invocation patterns

+### 3. Output Formatter (`pkg/formatter/lambda_table.go`)

+- Displays Lambda function information in a tabular format
+- Shows key metrics like runtime, memory, invocations, errors, and idle days
+- Estimates monthly cost for each function
+- Provides summary statistics on idle functions

+### 4. Progress Indication

+- Shows real-time progress for Lambda analysis operations
+- Displays current function being analyzed and overall progress percentage
+- Provides clear feedback for long-running operations where many Lambda functions are being analyzed